Beyond Basic RAG: How HyDE and Cohere Reranking Changed Everything About My Pipeline's Output Quality

 The hypothesis doesn't need to be correct.
 It doesn't even need to be particularly good.
 Its only job is to exist in a part of vector space that's closer to your actual documents than the raw query is.

-In practice, HyDE tends to make the biggest difference on abstract, conversational, or vague queries — exactly the kind that real users generate.
-For precise, technical queries that already use the right terminology, the improvement is more marginal.
+In practice, HyDE makes the biggest difference on abstract, conversational, or vague queries, exactly the kind that real users generate.
+For precise, technical queries that already use the right terminology, the gain is more marginal.
 But the queries that most need help are usually the imprecise ones, so the overall impact on pipeline quality is significant.

-The implementation overhead is real — you're adding an LLM call before every retrieval, which has latency and cost implications worth factoring in.
+And yes, the implementation overhead is real.
+You're adding an LLM call before every retrieval, which has latency and cost implications worth factoring in.
 But for pipelines where output quality matters more than raw throughput, the trade-off is usually worth it.

 Cohere Reranking: Sorting What You've Already Found